kehindeadigun/clue-project/README.md

    |--README.md <br>
    |--requirements.txt

+## Instructions On Running The Project

+*Environment Optional*: If you plan to use a virtual environment.
+In the terminal run the following commands:
+    - `python3 -m venv environment-name` <br>
+    -  Follow up by running: <br>
+          -  Windows: run `venv\Scripts\activate` || On Linux/Mac:`source environment-name/bin/activate` <br>
+    - `python3 -m pip install --upgrade pip` <br>
+    - `pip3 install -r requirements.txt` <br>
+    - To deactivate: `deactivate` <br>

+*Compulsory Setup*
+1. Run the following commands in the project's root directory to set up the database and classifier model.

+    - To run ETL pipeline that cleans data and stores in database `python3 data/process_data.py data/archive.zip data/mydb.db`

+    - To run ML pipeline that trains classifier and saves to disk `python3 models/train_classifier.py data/mydb.db models/classifier.pkl`

+2. Run the following command in the app's directory to run the terminal app.
+    `python3 start.py data/mydb.db models/classifier.pkl`

 ## Process Descriptions
 The project can be separted into three sections, each with their contributions to the application.